All the New Year's sales you should shop to start 2020 off strong

 - Everlane: Shop the Annual Winter Choose What You Pay event, plus more deals in the brand's new Final Sale section.

-- Faherty: Take up to 50% off winter steals for men and women.
+- Faherty: Take up to 50% off winter styles, and through this weekend, women's markdowns are an additional 20% off.

+- First Aid Beauty: Treat your skin to up to 60% off select products at the Winter Sale.

 - Forever 21: All sale styes are 60% off, plus take up to 50% off activewear.